-While your titles communicate your product information, consumers use your imagery to decide whether or not to further explore your product page.
-On a long list of Amazon search results, product imagery can help your product stand out.
+While your titles communicate your product information, consumers often use your images to decide whether or not to further explore your product page.
+This is especially critical on a long list of Amazon search results — the right product imagery can help your product stand out from the crowd.

-Amazon requires your main product image needs to be on a plain, white background, but here are some tips for your other eight product images:
+While Amazon requires your main product image needs to be on a plain, white background, here are some tips for your other eight product images:

 - Capture your product from different angles.

 - Show your product being used or worn by a real person (not a mannequin or computer-generated human).